Blackvblue/aptos-core/developer-docs-site/docs/tutorials/validator-node/using-aws.md

     :::

-17. Check all pods running.
+17. Check that all the pods are running.

     ```
     kubectl get pods